hellenike/textbook/docs/topics/pronouns/index.md

 | dative | ἡμῖν | (to/for) us | ὑμῖν | (to/for) you |
 | accusative | ἡμᾶς  | us | ὑμᾶς  | you |

 We have already seen in studying person with verb forms that ancient Greek verbs do not require a separate pronoun to express the subject.
-Because they are not needed, nominative personal pronouns are not used to express the subject unless the speaker wants to place special emphasis.
-The English equivalent of using the nominative pronoun would be heavy intonation and perhaps even pointing when spoken, or underlining or italics in writing, such as "**_We_** are studying Greek."
+Because they are not needed, nominative personal pronouns are not used to express the subject unless the speaker wants to place special emphasis on that subject.
+The English equivalent of using the nominative pronoun would be heavy stress and perhaps even pointing when spoken, or underlining or italics in writing, such as "**_We_** are studying Greek."

 The singular of the first and second person pronouns also have emphatic and unemphatic forms that operate in a similar way.
 The first form listed above is unemphatic.
 If the speaker wants to emphasize **_me_** or **_you_** in the sentence, then the second form will be used.
 In the first person singular, note that the emphatic form involves both an extra letter/syllable and an accent, while in the second person singular the difference is indicted solely by the accent.
 The unemphatic forms of both the first and second person singular pronouns are listed without an accent.
 They belong to a class of words called **enclitics**.
 (See next section.)